 Content gets Smarter, are you ready?

 We live in fascinating times, no need to look at the news lines for confirmation.
 The world is going digital and digital transformation is at the top of every person’s agenda.
-Perhaps not since the advent of the Internet has technology played such a critical role in transforming business.
+Perhaps not since the advent of the internet has technology played such a critical role in transforming business.
 And now, it also changes how we spend time in our own homes.

 - Automation of Knowledge Work